anesto-deltoro/strong-types-fn-scala/PITCHME.md

 @snap[midpoint span-100]
 @ul[list-spaced-bullets black text-09]
 - Value classes are fine if used with caution but they have limitations and performance issues.
 - The language can not guarantee that these primitive type wrappers won’t actually allocate more memory.
+Is actually instantiated when:
+  - a value class is treated as another type.
+  - a value class is assigned to an array.
+  - doing runtime type tests, such as pattern matching.
 - A lot of boilerplate!!!
 @ulend
+@snapend

+@snap[south span-100]
+[VALUE CLASSES AND UNIVERSAL TRAITS @fa[external-link]](https://docs.scala-lang.org/overviews/core/value-classes.html)
+@snapend

+---

+@title[NewType]

+@snap[north-west]
+## Newtypes library
+@snapend

+@snap[midpoint span-100]
+The newtype library which gives us zero-cost wrappers with no runtime overhead One use case is to get the type safety of a data type without the runtime allocation overhead.
 @snapend

 @snap[south span-100]